 The Corporation is committed to an agreement with ThyssenKrupp Elevator (Canada) Ltd. to provide maintenance and inspection work for all elevator systems.
 The agreement is for a five-year period from October 1, 2012 to May 31, 2017 for a total cost of \$115,260.
-The contract includes an option to extend for an additional term of one year.
+The contract includes an option to extend for an additional term of one year and has been extended to May 31, 2018.